PeterC66/m4ops/NotesStandardsPractices.md

   - node_modules/.bin directory will be added to system $PATH when your're running npm scripts, so you can directly use the local xx command there
 - [Using Typescript with vue](https://vuejs.org/v2/guide/typescript.html) - we don't
 - [Popular Systems in 2017](https://risingstars.js.org/2017/en/)
-- We have a [codeSandox](https://codesandbox.io/u/PeterC66) for trying things out
+- We have a [codeSandbox](https://codesandbox.io/u/PeterC66) for trying things out
 - [unpkg](https://unpkg.com/) is a fast, global content delivery network for everything on npm - it makes every npm package available in the browser
-- Could use [fontawesome 5](https://fontawesome.com/how-to-use/on-the-web/using-with/vuejs) for icons
-- and [Bulma](https://bulma.io/) for a CSS framework (like Bootstrap)